Macross Plus: Macross Plus: Movie Edition

-Scriptwriter Keiko Nobumoto originally wrote Macross Plus as a feature-length work before the script evolved into a four-volume video series.
-The movie edition returns the story to the initially planned feature length.
-The theatrical version (マクロスプラス MOVIE EDITION) has approximately 20 minutes of new and alternative footage, though the filmmakers also dropped scenes (such as Isamu's battle training at the beginning of Episode 1).
-The chronology at the beginning of the story is different as well, with Myung Fang Lone and Sharon Apple appearing almost immediately whereas their entrance does not occur until about 14-15 minutes into Episode 1.
+After completion, the series was re-edited for theatrical release, with a shortened 115 minute runtime.
+This version, entitled Macross Plus: Movie Edition, features multiple new and alternate scenes, while removing and shortening many other scenes from the original OVA series.

 Macross Plus Movie Edition had a limited theatrical release at the Barbican Centre in the UK on September 14, 2019, and in the U.S. through Fathom Events on December 14, 2021.

 Home video

-Macross Plus was first released in Japan on VHS and Laserdisc formats by Bandai Visual.
+Macross Plus was first released in Japan on VHS and Laserdisc formats by Bandai Visual, and on DVD, the very latter on August 25, 2001 (Ep.1) & February 25, 2002 (Ep.4) respectively.
+Said discs include English dialogue.
 Manga Entertainment released the series in VHS (dubbed and subtitled versions) and Laserdisc formats in Europe and as their first title in the North American market.
 The English-dubbed series was also released in MovieCD format for Windows 3.1/Windows 95-based PCs.
 In 1999, Manga Entertainment released Macross Plus on DVD format, with two episodes per disc.
 Sales of disc 2 of the series were affected by a subtitle timing error, which was corrected on subsequent reprints.

 A subtitle-only version of Macross Plus: Movie Edition was released on VHS in the U.S. through Manga Entertainment, with a DVD release in 2000.
 The DVD version is a direct transfer from the VHS release, causing the subtitles to be part of the footage itself, so they can't be turned off.
 There is no English dub for the movie version.

-To celebrate the 30th Anniversary of Macross in 2012, both the OVA and the Movie Edition were remastered into HD and released as part of The Super Dimension Macross Blu-ray Boxset Complete Edition, containing all the Macross series and films produced to that point (also remastered in HD).
-A separate Blu-ray of the OVA and Movie Edition was released in early 2013 as the Macross Plus Complete Blu-ray Box.
-Both OVA releases featured the International Version English dubs as a language track, with Episode 4 using the newer Bandai dub while retaining the original Manga dubs for the first 3 episodes.
-Both these Blu-ray releases are only available in Japan.
+On August 24, 2007, an HD Remastered DVD box set containing both the entire OVA series and the Movie Edition was released in Japan.
+Unlike the episodic releases however, which included the English dub alongside the Japanese track, the dub was omitted, and a PCM mix replaced both (Dolby Digital) stereo options heard before.
+On June 21, 2013, a Blu-ray box, again featuring episodes 1-4 & Movie released.
+This time however, the English dub was reinstated, and episodes 1-4 include both English & Japanese audio, with episode 4 using the newer Bandai mix, while retaining Manga's original for episodes 1-3.
+The Movie Edition is Japan-exclusive but offers English subtitles, plus a new DTS-HD Master Audio 5.1 track to go alongside its PCM option.
+A stand-alone Blu-ray of the theatrical cut was made available on January 29, 2016.